Japans Prime Minister Shinzo Abe On Tehran Mission To Ease Iran-US Tensions - UrduPoint

 But while Tokyo has longstanding trade ties with Tehran and a strategic alliance with Washington, experts say Abe has little leverage with either side and mediation will be an uphill struggle.

-The trip by the Japanese premier "faces substantial obstacles and is unlikely to bear fruit," said Tobias Harris, an analyst at Teneo consultancy group.
+The trip by the Japanese PM "faces substantial obstacles and is unlikely to bear fruit," Tobias Harris, an analyst at Teneo consultancy group, said in a note.

 "While Japan has good relationships with countries on both sides, these relationships do not necessarily translate into influence."